yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 among hundreds of requests.

-So, bundling still has a role and can overall improve performance if your site has many different JS or CSS resources.
+So, bundling still has a role and can overall improve performance if your site has many different JavaScript or CSS resources.
 But, currently, bundling also has a cost.
 We've talked earlier about the fact that both JavaScript and CSS are resources that must be executed in their entirety.
 When we bundle resources together, we effectively tell the